Since today is Black Friday, I’d like to give a different perspective on it and here is what I mean:

 Now here’s a key point:

-Remember I said I’d show you how to find the hot items on this day?
+Remember I said I’d show you how to find the hot items on Black Friday?
 Here’s how:

 You can either Google what the hottest items are expected to be on this day and/or you can literally go to Amazon, click on the Black Friday tab and just look at what’s being sold.